 If you've ever tried to measure liquid in a regular measuring cup, you know how difficult it can be.
 To get the right measurement, you have to fill it all the way to the top, and when you try to pick it up, the liquid goes everywhere!
 If this is you, it's time to get yourself a liquid measuring cup.
 Not only will you get more accurate and mess-free measurements, but you can use these handy vessels for mixing, cooling, and melting, too.

 We like the solid glass construction of Pyrex's Glass Measuring Cup Set, which contains one-, two-, and four-cup sizes.
 They're safe to use in both the microwave and freezer, so they're super versatile!
-If you're looking for more options, view the rest of our top 10 list below and check out our buying guide to read more about the different types of liquid measuring cups available.
+If you're looking for more options, view the rest of our 10 best list below and check out our buying guide reviewed by a chef to read more about the different types of liquid measuring cups available.

 Glass Measuring Cup Set